 JebByers_b&w

-Dr. James E. (Jeb) Byers is a marine biologist and professor in the Odum School of Ecology, with a PhD from the University of California at Santa Barbara.
-Dr. Byers is an internationally-recognized expert in invasion biology and has served as an expert scientific advisor to develop national invasive species policy.
+Dr. James ”Jeb” Byers is a marine biologist and professor in the Odum School of Ecology, with a PhD from the University of California at Santa Barbara.
+Dr. Byers is an internationally recognized expert in invasion biology and has served as an expert scientific advisor in developing national invasive species policy.
 For the past 20 years, he has traveled worldwide to study the role that parasites can play in structuring ecological communities.
 Dr. Byers is a dynamic instructor and the recipient of several teaching and mentoring awards.
+In this talk, Dr. Byers challenges how one perceives the role of parasites in the ecosystem.

 Caree Cotwright